Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Details

-• Module dimensions: Corner and armless pieces listed at 86W x 86D x 89H cm; ottoman at 86W x 86D x 51H cm.
+• Module dimensions: corner and armless pieces are listed at 86W x 86D x 89H cm; ottoman at 86W x 86D x 51H cm.

 • Seat height: 56 cm.

-• Fabric type: fabric (composition varies by color; linen beige listed as 93% polyester, 5% nylon, 2% cotton).
+• Fabric type: fabric; linen beige is listed as 93% polyester, 5% nylon, and 2% cotton.

 • Maximum bearing support: 120 KGS for each piece.

-• Covers: slipcovers removable and machine-washable; pillow/cushion inserts not machine-washable.
+• Covers: slipcovers are removable and machine washable; pillow and cushion inserts are not machine washable.

-• Seat cushion build: high-density foam core with high-density polyester fiber batting (firm/supportive intent).
+• Seat cushion build: high-density foam core with high-density polyester fiber batting for a firm, supportive sit.

-• Material positioning: OEKO-TEX certified; PFC-free stain resistance described.
+• Fabric positioning: OEKO-TEX certified with PFC-free stain resistance.

 Review Score